Featured Tech Insight | AI Security

 Coordinated agents can explore, decide, and act in parallel, shrinking the time between discovery and exploitation.

-They blur traditional attack phases
+They blur attack phases

-They challenge static defenses
+They strain static defenses

-AI swarm attacks are not just “faster automation.”
-They represent a move toward distributed decision-making inside offensive operations.
 That matters because defensive models built around sequential attacker behavior can break down when multiple agents coordinate, share context, and adjust in real time.

 What are AI swarm attacks?

 Distributed intelligence matters.
-Different agents can pursue different objectives while still sharing context and supporting a larger campaign goal.
+Different agents can pursue different objectives while sharing context and supporting a larger campaign goal.

 Coordination changes the threat model.
 The danger comes from parallelized action, not just faster execution of one static playbook.